EraserDiT: Fast Video Inpainting with Diffusion Transformer Model: Related Work

 Turning attention to Video Transformers, a groundbreaking approach in this field is STTN~\cite{zeng2020sttn}, which incorporates ViT~\cite{vit} into video inpainting, providing an effective solution to address both spatial and temporal dimensions simultaneously.
 Liu~et al.~\cite{liu2021fuseformer} advanced this approach by refining transformer-based methods, improving the sub-token fusion ability of transformers for learning fine-grained features to better relicate the dynamics in video sequences.

 Among these methods, Propainter~\cite{zhou2023propainter} emerges as a notable approach, featuring recurrent flow completion, dual-domain propagation, and a mask-guided sparse Transformer.
 This method excels at propagating known pixels across all frames and showcases an early capability to synthesize unknown pixels.
 However, its generative capacity faces limitations when handling large masks, often resulting in visible artifacts.
+And RGVI \cite{cho2025elevating} integrates a large generative model with an efficient pixel propagation technique to achieve high-quality, controllable, and high-resolution video inpainting.
+MiniMax-Remover \cite{zi2025minimax} is a two-stage video object removal method that simplifies the model architecture and employs minimax optimization to achieve fast, high-quality results without relying on text input or classifier-free guidance.
+However, the inference time for a single 2K-resolution clip exceeds 7 minutes.